Peter T ContiSOLUTIONS ARCHITECTURE | CLOUD ENGINEERING

 Technology only matters if it drives the business forward.
 The platform's business outcomes are the only ones that count.

-• Annual revenue: $5M+ flowing through the custom platform, including high-ticket marble orders that would not have closed online previously.
+• Annual revenue: Millions flowing through the custom platform, including high-ticket marble orders that previously required offline handling.

 • Production cutover: Zero downtime.
 Cut over to the custom AWS platform without losing a single order, customer record, or signed document in transition.